 |2100 metre to 7817 metres above the sea level

 |Best Time to Visit

 Though the park was notified only in 1982, it has a long history.
 W.W.
 Garden was the first person to reach this region in 1883, but his expedition to the Nanda Devi Peak failed to create any impact.
 In 1936, Tilman and N.E.
 Odell scaled the Nanda Devi and opened its vista for others to follow.
 This led to the region becoming a game sanctuary in 1939.

-The Nanda Devi National Park is located in the Indian state of Uttaranchal in the upper Himalayan ranges.
-A part of the Garhwal Himalayas, the park extends from the latitude 30°24' in the North to the longitude 79°53' in the East.
+The Nanda Devi National Park is located in the Indian state of Uttarakhand in the upper Himalayan ranges.
+A part of the Garhwal Himalayas, the park extends from the latitude of 30°24' in the North to the longitude of 79°53' in the East.
 The entry to the park is from Lata village around 23 km from Joshimath.
 Mountain peaks surround it from all sides except the west where it is bounded by an inaccessible gorge.

 The forest cover in this park is mainly restricted to the Rishi Gorge and the main vegetation is of fir, birch, rhododendron, and juniper.
 In the inner sanctuary, conditions are drier and near the Nanda Devi Glacier, there is almost no vegetation.
-From Ramani, the vegetation changes to alpine and only juniper scrubs are the dominating vegetation.
+From Ramani, the vegetation changes to alpine, and only juniper scrubs are the dominating vegetation.
 The Juniper scrubs gradually give way to grasses, prone mosses, and lichens.
 In total, 312 floral species have been found here of which around 17 are considered rare.

 Animal populations of species like bharal, Himalayan tahr, serow, goral, snow leopard, Himalayan black bear, brown bear, leopard, common langur, Himalayan musk deer, and brown beer dominate the park area.